mrturcot/Gentoo-Stuff/README.md

  GCC Fallback
  GCC-NO-LTO Fallback
 ```
+**Notice**
+ - To maintain high stability and compatibility across toolchains and libraries etc... it is HIGHLY recommeded to rebuild @system & @world after most if not all of these changes...
+(See this article https://wiki.gentoo.org/wiki/Upgrading_GCC#Rebuilding_everything)

 ------------------------------

  - mpv: my mpv.conf with a few nice scripts gathered eg. "right click context menu"